VincentChalnot/keres/README.md

-# Arx Engine
+# Keres Engine

-Arx Engine is a Rust implementation of the abstract strategy board game **Arx**, inspired by chess but featuring unique stacking mechanics.
+Keres Engine is a Rust implementation of the abstract strategy board game **Keres**, inspired by chess but featuring unique stacking mechanics.
 This project provides a command-line interface and terminal UI for playing, analyzing, and exporting/importing game states.

 ## Game Overview
-Arx is played on a 9x9 board.
+Keres is played on a 9x9 board.
 Players control unique pieces, each with specific movement rules.
 Unlike chess, friendly pieces can be stacked to combine their movement abilities, creating new tactical possibilities.
 For a full description of the rules and piece movements, see [rules.md](./rules.md).

 ## Features
-- Play Arx in the terminal
+- Play Keres in the terminal
 - Export and import board states using base64 encoding
 - Display possible moves for any position
 - Visualize the board with colored pieces and stacks